aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 - ``helpers.js`` to contain utilities for logging responses,
 - ``search.js`` and ``aggregation.js`` for methods specific to search and aggregation requests.

-We’ll be adding code into these files and running the methods from the command line.
+We'll be adding code into these files and running the methods from the command line.

 Connect to the cluster and load data
 ------------------------------------